openmedlab/DeblurringMIM/README.md

 ### Introduction
 Our initial paper is presented in [Deblurring Masked Autoencoder is Better Recipe for Ultrasound Image Recognition]().

-Compared with the initial version which propose a novel deblurring MAE for ultrasound image recognition, this repository is an extension which has the following features:
+Compared with the initial version which propose a novel deblurring MAE for ultrasound image recognition, this repository is an extension which has the following enhancements:
-- We propose a novel deblurring MIM approach that incorporates deblurring into the proxy task during MIM pretraining.
-The deblurring MIM can be seamless integrated with MIM approaches (such as [MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf), [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf)).
+- We extend the deblurring pretraining from only MAE to two MIM-based approaches ([MAE](https://openaccess.thecvf.com/content/CVPR2022/papers/He_Masked_Autoencoders_Are_Scalable_Vision_Learners_CVPR_2022_paper.pdf) and [ConvMAE](https://arxiv.org/pdf/2205.03892.pdf) ).
-- We utilize 280,000 thyroid images for the pretraining.
+- We increase the number of thyroid ultrasound images for pretraining from 10,675 to 280,000.
-- Support downstram classification and segmentation tasks.
+- We extend the downstram task from only classification to classification and segmentation.

-*Note that in the initial version we only integrated our deblurring with MAE and only support classification task.
-The corresponding extended paper was still working in progress and we will release it soon.*
+*The corresponding extended paper was still working in progress, and we will release it soon.*

 ### Method
 ![tenser](figure/main.drawio.png)

 ### Pre-trained checkpoints
 The pre-trained models including our proposed deblurring (Deblurring MAE and Deblurring ConvMAE), as well as the vanilla MAE and ConvMAE.
-All models are pretrained with thyroid ultrasound images.
+All models are pretrained with 280,000 thyroid ultrasound images.
 The following table provides the pre-trained checkpoints:

 <table><tbody>